13 min read

 Layer 4: The Referral Network Effect

 Distribution moats generate their own referrals.
-When the 2025 Edelman-LinkedIn study reports that 79% of buyers say they are more likely to advocate for a vendor whose executives they follow as thought leaders, it is describing the referral network effect in practice.
-Buyers who have consumed an executive's ideas develop a sense of relationship—they recommend that executive to peers facing similar problems.
+When the Edelman-LinkedIn research reports that 79% of hidden decision-makers say they are more likely to advocate for a vendor during the buying process when that vendor consistently produces high-quality thought leadership, it is describing the referral network effect in practice.
+Buyers who have consumed an executive's ideas develop a sense of relationshipβ€”they recommend that executive to peers facing similar problems.
 This word-of-mouth effect is invisible in most attribution models but is consistently cited by executives as a primary source of high-quality inbound opportunities.

 Building the Moat: The Practical Architecture